M. Cherif Bassiouni: United Nations roles

-US Government consultations
+Consultant to the US Government

-In addition to his many positions in the UN, Bassiouni served as the consultant to the US Department of State and Justice on projects relating to international traffic in drugs (1973) and international control of terrorism (1975 and 1978–79).
-He was also the consultant to the Department of State regarding the US hostages in Iran from 1979 to 1980.
+In addition to his many positions in the UN, Bassiouni served as a legal consultant to the US Department of State and Justice on projects relating to international trafficking in drugs (1973) and international control of terrorism (1975 and 1978–79).
+He was also a consultant to the Department of State on the US hostage crisis in Iran from 1979 to 1980.

+Bahrain Independent Commission of Inquiry

+Bassiouni was appointed Chair of the Bahrain Independent Commission of Inquiry in 2011, which was tasked with investigating violations committed during public protests in Bahrain in February and March 2011.

 Awards and honours

 Bassiouni held the following law degrees: Baccalaureat Lettres LLB University of Cairo, 1955; JD Indiana University School of Law, 1964; LL.M.
 John Marshall Law School in International and Maritime Law, 1966; and S.J.D.
 George Washington University in International Criminal Law, 1973.
 Furthermore, he studied law at University of Burgundy, France, and at the University of Geneva, Switzerland.

 Among the many distinctions and awards he received were a nomination for the Nobel Peace Prize (1999); Wolfgang Friedmann Memorial Award of Columbia University (2012); Cook County Bar Association Lincoln Award (2012); Dominican University's Bradford O’Neill Medallion for Social Justice (2011); George Washington University Distinguished Alumni Scholar Award, Washington, D.C.
 (2010–2011); Washington University School of Law, World Peace Through Law Award (2010); DePaul University Via Sapientiae Award (2009); Hague Prize for International Law (2007); Cesare Beccaria Justice Medal of the International Society for Social Defense (2007); The Medal of the Commission de Derechos Humanos del Estado de Mexico (2006); DePaul University St. Vincent DePaul Society's Humanitarian Award (2000); International Association of Penal Law- V.V.
 Pella, Champion of International Criminal Justice Award (1999); John Marshall Law School's Lifetime Achievement Award (1999); Defender of Democracy Award from Parliamentarians for Global Action (1998); United Nations Association's Adlai E. Stevenson Award (1993); The Special Award of the Council of Europe (1990); and the secretary-general of the Council of Europe's Award (1984).

 In 1999 Bassiouni was nominated for the Nobel Peace Prize for his work in the field of international criminal justice and for his contribution to the creation of the International Criminal Court.
 He did not win as Médecins Sans Frontières received the award in 1999.